Should I buy Apple shares from Australia? Can the US$3.3tn behemoth grow any further?

 Investors asking themselves, ‘Should I buy Apple shares from Australia,’ are not just considering buying shares any company, but the world’s largest.
 Capped at over $3tn, the Silicon Valley-based tech (and arguably luxury) company has risen to spectacular new heights since the departure and death of Steve Jobs, surpassing $1tn in August 2018, $2tn in July 2020 and $3tn in August 2023.

-Of course, market capitalisation can sometimes be misleading, although last week’s BrandZ report out of Kantar rated the Apple brand alone as US$1tn.
+Of course, market capitalisation can sometimes be misleading, although last year’s BrandZ report out of Kantar rated the Apple brand alone as US$1tn.
 Google and Microsoft were well behind – they couldn’t even crack $800bn.
 What has been the secret to its success, what lies ahead for the company, and should you consider buying it.

-History of Apple up to 2011
+The history of Apple up to 2011

 You likely know the story up to 2011, but let’s quickly recap anyway.
 Apple was incorporated by Steve Jobs and Steve Wozniak in 1977 and from the start produced personal computers, beginning with the Apple I, then Apple II, Lisa and Macintosh.
 Jobs and Wozniak departed in the mid 1980s and the company struggled for over a decade until Jobs returned.
 Job’s second stint lasted until 2011 when he stood down for health reasons and died 2 months thereafter.